 Warning Signs of Hearing Loss

 If you’re concerned about your hearing there are a few warning signs to take note of.
 Some warning signs of hearing loss include:

-Even though you may experience warning signs of hearing loss there are still steps you can take in order to preserve your hearing and not lose it all together.
+Even though you may experience warning signs of hearing loss there are still steps you can take to preserve your hearing and not lose it altogether.

 If you’re over the age of 50 you don’t have to fall victim to losing your hearing.
 There are easy preventative measures you can take to ensure you preserve your hearing and avoid the side effects hearing loss can cause.
 Prevention of hearing loss includes:

 • Become aware of hazardous noise and take action to protect your ears – sporting events, concerts and firecrackers all create loud and dangerous sounds.
 If you are attending an event which will be noisy, ensure you wear protective gear like earplugs or distance yourself from the source of the noise.

 • If you work at a noisy job site ensure you always wear protective equipment over your ears and that you do not expose yourself to loud sounds for very long.